jecoc0/professional-readme-generator/Develop/newREADME.md

 ## Installation

-sdiofjpoaisdjf;ka jsdfljh epiujpaowiejfoajspvo;aeijwf
+The program can be accessed via URL at jecoc0/personal-library-tracker

 ## Usage

-oisjfpaiosd
+This program should be used to store books locally so users can track their reading list.
+Any changes will save locally and shelves can be changed as they move through the book flow.

 ## Contributers

-\ajepfijawpeo gjpaoejhopierjgpoiajesfpojsaodfi
+Bryce Stockman (github: brycestockman)

+## Questions?

+Jessica Groves

+[Find me on GitHub] (https://github.com/jecoc0)

+Reach out to me via email at <sevorg.jess@gmail.com>

 ## License

 MIT

-## Questions?
-JESIOFJPSOIJPOIEJF

-find me on [github] (https://github.com/jecoc0)

-reach out to me via email at sevorg.jess@gmail.com